-- 45 Members Allowances were reviewed in 2016 by an Independent Remuneration Panel.
-The report and recommendations of the Independent Remuneration Panel was approved by the full Council in December 2016.
-The Panel did recommend increases in - 46 The Independent Remuneration Panel sits on an annual basis.
+- 46. Members Allowances were reviewed in 2018 by an Independent Remuneration Panel.
+The report and recommendations of the Independent Remuneration Panel for 2019/20 was approved by the full Council in December 2018.
+The Panel did recommend increases in the allowances and these were implemented from 1 April 2019 - 47.
+The Independent Remuneration Panel comprised of local residents appointed for a 3 year period, meets on an annual basis.
+Their recommendation and the decision of the Council on the allowances are published locally.